makyfj/vimrc/README.md

 # vimrc
-My awesome setup for VIM :D
+My awesome setup for VIM in Visual Studio :D